 - 2 (15.5 ounce) cans kidney beans drained and rinsed

-- 2 (14 ounce) can diced tomatoes undrained
+- 2 (10 ounce) cans fire-roasted diced tomatoes with green chiles, undrained

 - 1 (28 ounce) can tomato puree

 - Shredded cheese, sour cream, and scallions for serving, optional

 Heat oil in a large stock pot or Dutch oven over medium-high heat until shimmering.
 Add onions, bell pepper, chili powder, cumin, coriander, oregano, thyme, cayenne pepper, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
 Cook until vegetables have softened, 7 to 10 minutes.